 Founded in 1963, the Public and Private Workers of Canada (formerly the Pulp, Paper and Woodworkers of Canada) represents a diverse group of people, including pulp mill and solid wood workers, manufacturing and support staff in a community college, credit union and taxi workers, and service and maintenance workers in BC hospitals.
 The PPWC prides itself on its democratic organization, and stands for the creation of a fair economy and just society based on the ideals of democracy, human rights and equality.

-Established in 2004, CMAW’s role is to establish and maintain the best possible standards of pay, benefits, and working conditions for members; to organize the unorganized; to promote progressive labour and human rights legislation; to cooperate with other unions and organizations to achieve these aims; to encourage social unionism; to promote and champion workers’ legitimate struggles; and to provide aid and assistance to members so that they may share in benefits of collective agreements and favourable employment legislation.
+Established in 2004, CMAW’s (Construction Maintenance and Allied Workers) role is to establish and maintain the best possible standards of pay, benefits, and working conditions for members; to organize the unorganized; to promote progressive labour and human rights legislation; to cooperate with other unions and organizations to achieve these aims; to encourage social unionism; to promote and champion workers’ legitimate struggles; and to provide aid and assistance to members so that they may share in benefits of collective agreements and favourable employment legislation.

 The mission of the Canadian Overseas Telecommunications Union/Syndicat Canadien des Télécommunications Transmarines is to improve the welfare of all its members on matters arising out of their employment at TATA Communications in Canada.
 The duty of the COTU/SCTT is to establish and maintain collective bargaining for the benefit of its workers.